Welcome to Denver, Colorado

 Ride the River

 Pop up into Denver’s many diverse neighborhoods and cruise back down around the mural-covered banks of Cherry Creek with a ride along this gorgeous 42-mile trail.
-To see the city the way the locals do, buy a 24-hour ($9) membership to the B-Cycle bike share program and take your borrowed two-wheeler for a spin.
-Cruise down the Cherry Creek pathway, checking out local spots like the Denver Skatepark, the largest free skatepark in the country, Tattered Cover Bookstore, and the historic but newly transformed Union Station, which has an urban beekeeping program on its downtown roof.
+Rent a bike and cruise down the Cherry Creek Trail, checking out local spots like the Denver Skatepark, the largest free skatepark in the country, Tattered Cover Bookstore and the historic Denver Union Station, which hosts a local producers' farmers market on summer Saturdays.
 Or grab a kayak at Confluence Park, where Cherry Creek meets South Platte River, and paddle your way through the heart of the city.
 After all, not every capital has rapids running through it.